riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 ### Prefetch Intrinsics

-The zicbop extension provide the prefetch instruction to allow users to optimize data access patterns by providing hints to the hardware regarding future data accesses.
+The Zicbop extension provide the prefetch instruction to allow users to optimize data access patterns by providing hints to the hardware regarding future data accesses.
 It is supported through a compiler-defined built-in function with three arguments that specify its behavior.

 ```
 void __builtin_prefetch(const void *addr, int rw, int locality)
 ```

-The locality for the built-in __builtin_prefetch function in RISC-V can be achieved using the Non-Temporal Locality Hints (NTLH) extension.
+The locality for the built-in `__builtin_prefetch` function in RISC-V can be achieved using the Non-Temporal Locality Hints (Zihintntl) extension.
 According to Non-Temporal Locality Hints extension, it indicates that a cache line should be prefetched into a cache that is outer from the level specified by the NTL when a NTL instruction is applied to prefetch instruction.

-The following table presents the mapping from the __builtin_prefetch function to the corresponding assembly instructions using the NTL extension.
+The following table presents the mapping from the `__builtin_prefetch` function to the corresponding assembly instructions assuming the presence of the Zihintntl and Zicbop extensions.

 | Prefetch function                               | Assembly                     |
 | ----------------------------------------------- | ---------------------------- |